break-stuff/wc-storybook-helpers/README.md

 Add the `argTypes` and `events` to your story config:

-> **NOTE:** If you are using using Storybook v6 the default values for the `args` will automatically be provided.
+> **NOTE:** If you are using using Storybook v6 the default values are included as part of the `argTypes`.
 If you are using v7 you will need to include the `args` object from the helpers and add them to the default export.

 ```js
 // Storybook v6